torch_em.segmentation

 Arguments:

 - raw_key: The name of the internal dataset containing the raw data.
-Set to None for regular image files.
+Set to None for regular image files, numpy arrays, or torch tensors.

 - label_key: The name of the internal dataset containing the raw data.
-Set to None for regular image files.
+Set to None for regular image files, numpy arrays, or torch tensors.

 - batch_size: The batch size for the data loader.